 - Store only fully mature fruit and vegetables.

 - Do not store any items that show signs of damage.
-To keep them perfect take care when handling.
+To keep them perfect, take care not to bruise or scratch them when handling.

 - Allow the vegetables to dry and brush off any excess soil.
-Don’t wash them until you are ready to use.
+Don’t wash them until you are ready to use them.

 - Keep the storage area cool, dry and dark.

-- Every couple of weeks take a peek at your stored fruit and veg and discard or discard any showing signs of rot.
+- Every couple of weeks take a peek at your stored fruit and veg and discard any showing signs of rot.